Innovation, collaboration can get global economy out of today's crisis: Tharman

 However, he said, there is hope that some countries in Asia will weather the crisis better than others.

 "Within Asia, two large population bases, India and South-east Asia, are now moving up.
-This is a new part of Asia that's emerging - and it is a positive force for the world."
+This is a new part of Asia that is emerging - and it is a positive force for the world."

-He said the public and private sectors can help each other further build up the innovation momentum and come up with solutions that make the world better and more secure.
+He said both public and private sectors are needed to build up the innovation momentum and come up with solutions that make the world better and more secure.

-New technologies, said Mr Tharman, can help improve investment and financial flows and give the world a fighting chance against the devastation of climate change.
+New technologies, said Mr Tharman, who is also Coordinating Minister for Social Policies, need scaling up to drive the economic transition and give the world a fighting chance against the devastation of climate change.

-But for this to happen, the world has to come together and reverse the trend towards looking inward, he said.
+But for this to happen, the world has to come together and reverse the trend towards looking inwards, he said.

 "Collaboration is still possible.
 It is possible to strengthen multilateralism, even if it is imperfect.
-It's possible to get clusters of countries to come together."
+It is possible to get clusters of countries to come together."